torvalds/linux/Documentation/media/uapi/v4l/pixfmt-007.rst

        -  0.316

-Note that this colorspace uses Illuminant C instead of D65 as the white reference.
+.. note:: This colorspace uses Illuminant C instead of D65 as the white reference.
 To correctly convert an image in this colorspace to another that uses D65 you need to apply a chromatic adaptation algorithm such as the Bradford method.

 The transfer function was never properly defined for NTSC 1953.
 The Rec.
 709 transfer function is recommended in the literature: